ARM-software/abi-aa/buildattr64/buildattr64.rst

 section with the ``GNU_PROPERTY_AARCH64_FEATURE_1_AND`` program property.

-A relocatable object file may have a ``.note.gnu.property`` section and ``.ARM.attributes`` sections.
-When both program properties and build attributes exist, the program properties must be translated into build attributes using the mapping below.
-The relocatable object file is not well formed if a build attribute from the ``.ARM.attributes`` has a different value when translated from ``.note.gnu.property``.
+If a static linker has a subset of the relocatable objects using ``.note.gnu.property`` sections with ``GNU_PROPERTY_AARCH64_FEATURE_1_AND`` program property, and a subset of the relocatable objects using build attributes.
+Then the program properties must be translated into build attributes using the mapping below.

 +--------------------------------------------+---------------------------+
 + Feature bit set in relocatable object file | Equivalent  tag = value   |